yijing-sie/CandyStore/README.md

 2. **Update**: Users can update the price of an existing candy in the database
 3. **Delete**:  Users can delete an existing candy in the database

-Below is the demonstration for the three aforementioned features on the **Android Emulator**:
+Below is a demonstration of the three aforementioned features on the **Android Emulator**:

 https://user-images.githubusercontent.com/84282744/189670419-ec3d8c9f-0d44-4c0f-8f19-c8e99dde47bc.mp4